WokLibCodeClub/.github/profile/README.md

 ![Many snowflakes](2024_snowflakes_1.png "multi-snowflakes")

 At the last session we used the winter weather as a trigger to make a seasonal project to draw a lot of snowflakes on the screen.
 For this project we had to create two of our own functions, and the code introduced some useful Python features connected with functions.
 As we didn't quite finish this project we will continue with it at the next session on 25 January, especially to explain how you can "pass a variable" to a function, and explore the difference between *global* and *local* variables.
 We will also add some random colours for the snowflakes.
+You can find a useful display of all the available turtle colours [here](https://trinket.io/docs/colors).

 If you weren't at the session on 7 December but want to follow along with the snowflakes project you can find the code to edit [here](https://trinket.io/python/dabf4963ab0d).